feynlee/curiosity-notes/_posts/2020-03-29-basic_cusomization_of_fastaipages.md

 ---

 # Custom css styles
-Fastpages uses minima theme for styling.
+Fastpages uses the _minima_ theme for styling.
 To override the default variable values and mixins, create a file `_sass/minima/custom-variables.scss`.
 To override the default styles, create a file `_sass/minima/custom-styles.css`.
 For more details, read the [documentation for minima](https://github.com/jekyll/minima#sass).

 ## Change page content width
 For example, the default width of the page content is 800px, which I find too narrow for my taste.
 So I overwrote the default variable in `_sass/minima/custom-variables.scss`: